 -- Rocky Mountain Folks Festival Songwriter Showcase: Three-time Honorable Mention

--- New Orleans Songwriters Festival Songwriting Contest: Winner (One of four winners selected)
+-- New Orleans Songwriters Festival Songwriting Contest: First Prize

--- Great Lakes Songwriting Contest: Two-time Top Ten Winner (8th Place and 9th Place); also Honorable Mention
+-- Great Lakes Songwriting Contest: Two-time Top Ten Selection; also Honorable Mention

 -- International Songwriting Competition: Four-time Semi-Finalist

 -- UK Songwriting Contest: Finalist, Three-time Semi-Finalist (Acoustic & Folk Category)